codevally/linux-ansible-config/README.md

 An experimental configuration for [Ansible](http://www.ansible.com).

-For a concise introduction to Ansible, [read this page](https://github.com/afroisalreadyinu/practical-ansible-intro).
+For a concise introduction to Ansible, [read this page](https://github.com/afroisalreadyinu/practical-ansible-intro) or [this screencast series](https://sysadmincasts.com/episodes/43-19-minutes-with-ansible-part-1-4).

 ## Set Up ##